Updated June 8, 2024

 Checking your credit report

-Don't spare any effort in verifying and checking off your financial transactions.
+Don't spare any effort to verify and check off your financial transactions.
 This is especially true if you have a couple of old debts.
-You want to make sure that transactions reported to credit bureaus are yours.
+You want to make sure that transactions reported to credit bureaus are yours or aren't outdated.

 Request A Goodwill Deletion

-A goodwill deletion is a letter requesting the removal of the collection account from your credit report.
-You are reaching out to the collection agency or your original lender to forgive you for the unpaid debt.
+A goodwill deletion is a letter requesting the removal of the collection item from your credit reports.
+You'll reach out to the collection agency or original lender to forgive you for unpaid debts.

 Don't forget to put any goodwill arrangement in writing as proof of the agreement between you and the collection agency.